Overview of the NRC Dialogue

 - Increase compensation under the Inventor Awards program

 - Review security issues associated with the NRC Visitor Policy

-- Develop a new approach to R&D Programs, building capabilities via disruptive technologies and foundational Programs
+- Develop a new approach to R&D programs, building capabilities via disruptive technologies and foundational Pprograms

-- Refocus most relevant Programs around the research and innovation being undertaken by each of the winning 3-5 Supercluster consortia
+- Refocus most relevant programs around the research and innovation being undertaken by each of the winning three to five supercluster consortia

 - Work with Business Development Bank of Canada (BDC) to facilitate the introduction of interested IRAP clients to BDC capital loans